ExpressenAB/exp-containership/Deploying.md

 └──────────────┴────────────────────────────────────────────────────────────────────┴─────────┘
 ```

-Ssh to a server and tail the logs:
+Ssh to a server and check it out.
+For example, tail the logs:
 ```
 $ ssh xpr-p-app105.sth.basefarm.net
 xpr-p-app105> tail -F /var/log/containers/production/ursula/*